Skip to content

 time: Math.floor(Date.now() / 1000),

-const signature = await account.sign(messageToSign);
+const signature = await account.sign(messageToSign)

-console.log(`Signature: ${signature}`);
+console.log(`Signature: ${signature}`)

 // Verify a signature

-const isValid = await verifyEthereum(
+const isValid = verifyEthereum(messageToSign, signature, account.address)

-console.log(`Signature valid: ${isValid}`);
+console.log(`Signature valid: ${isValid}`)

 python